-Four research questions focus on a comparison of Year 1 and Year 2 data.
-Findings about each of these questions are discussed below.
+Four research questions were answered using a combination of Year 1 and Year 2 data.
+Findings about each of them are discussed below.

-Research Question 1: Does teacher experience with SmartGraphs affect learning gains?
+Research Question 3: Does teacher experience with SmartGraphs affect learning outcomes?

-To answer the first research question, results from students of Cohort A teachers were compared from Year 1 (2011) to Year 2 (2012).
-Because many of the teachers in Cohort A were unable to use the fifth activity during the first year, they were instructed to only complete the first four activities in the second year in order that results could be compared to Year 1.
-To answer this research question, the fifteen items unrelated to the fifth activity were compared across years.
-There were 5 multiple-choice questions and 10 open-response questions, for a possible point total of 45.
-Across all 15 questions there were 11 multiple-choice items (using the multiple-choice parts of open-response items as part of this score) for 11 possible multiplechoice points.
+To answer this research question, results from students of Cohort A teachers were compared between Year 1 (2011) and Year 2 (2012).
+Because many of the teachers in Cohort A were unable to use the fifth activity during the first year, they were instructed to only complete the first four activities in the second year, so that Year 2 results could be compared to Year 1.
+Students' scores on the fifteen items unrelated to the fifth activity were compared across years.
+There were 5 multiple-choice questions and 10 open-response questions, for a possible total of 45 points.
+Across all 15 questions there were 11 multiple-choice items (using the multiple-choice parts of open-response items as part of this score) for 11 possible multiple-choice points.
 The open-response score was composed of scores from the 10 open-response items, worth a total of 40 points.
-The mean scores for Cohort A students in the two years are shown in Table 5.
+The mean scores for Cohort A students in the two years are shown in Table 4.